PhiTux/DailyTxT/README.md

 - **Multi-User**: You can create multiple User Accounts.
 Each account uses its own encryption key.
 - **Admin Panel**: You can (among other things) manage users and open registration for 5 minutes.
 - **Statistics Panel**: Each user can see some statistics about his entries (among other things there is a GitHub-like statistic of your entry-distribution).
+- **Update Notification**: You will be notified about new docker images.

 ## Usage Tips